NiekAukes/rust/README.md

 ### Known Issues

 -   incompatible NVVM version: Most likely, your driver version is not compatible with the CUDA toolkit you're running.
 Please install an appropriate nvidia driver ([see table here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#id6))

--   "parse invalid cast opcode for cast from 'i8\*' to 'i64'": This is a known issue with the compiler.
-Compiling with --release should fix this issue in most cases.
-If not, please report it on the issues page.